jjharsono/text-color-app/README.md

 ## Change text color app ###
-App Description
-: changes color of text on screen with button press
+App Description: changes color of text on screen with button press

 <img src="http://recordit.co/LIEQS8pLk1" width=200><br>

-[x] 1.
+- [x] 1.
 User sees custom text in a label - Hello from {name}!
 - [x] 2.
 User see's custom background color.
 - [x] 3.
 User can tap a button to change the text color of the label.